espebra/website/content/post/dummy-api.md

 +++

 The purpose of Dummy API to act as a performant, simple and flexible HTTP API to use when testing API gateway performance.
+Put it behing a API gateway and generate responses to it from a set of consumers/clients.
 The Dummy API will read the request headers and query parameters and generate the responses accordingly.
 Some examples are custom cache-control header, response status and response delays.

 ![Dummy API](/img/dummy-api.png)